openstack/horizon/doc/source/topics/tutorial.rst

             return None

 This is about as simple as you can get.
-Since our visualization will ultiimately use AJAX to load it's data we don't need to pass any context to the template, and all we need to define is the name and which template it should use.
+Since our visualization will ultimately use AJAX to load it's data we don't need to pass any context to the template, and all we need to define is the name and which template it should use.